phun-ky/speccer/README.md

 </svg>
 ```

-#### Highlight anatomy programatically
+#### Pin programatically

-from v9.5 you can utilize the `dissect` feature to highlight the anatomy of an element programaticaly.
-[Here is an example with a click event](https://codepen.io/phun-ky/full/LYKOWyP).
+from v9.5 you can utilize the `pin` feature to highlight the anatomy of an element programaticaly.
+[Here is an example with a click event](https://codepen.io/phun-ky/bracket/LYKOWyP).

 [Kazam_screencast_00002.webm](https://github.com/user-attachments/assets/5c78cece-de46-4876-81f2-98c9108a2103)